♥ Teach yourself to play bridge

 Fifth Chair Bridge School -- Sixteen introductory-level lessons on basic bidding.

 Take the next step.
 If you can play beginner-level bridge, you can play duplicate bridge.
-Consider playing at an online club or entering a novice game at your local club.
+Consider playing in an online club or entering a novice game at your local club.
 Here are some helpful sites:

 Discover the Fun & Challenge of Duplicate Bridge -- An online booklet that explains how a duplicate game works and offers tips for pair and team play.

-Find a Club -- Search for a club near you in this directory from the American Contract Bridge League.
+Find a Club -- Search for a duplicate club near you in this directory from the American Contract Bridge League.
 Many clubs offer games just for beginners.

 Bridgebase Online -- The biggest online playing site, with free games in a variety of formats.
-The "Relaxed Club" has tables for newcomers.
+The "Relaxed Club" area has tables for newcomers.

 © Karen Walker